Women in the Arab world: Arab women's rights and legal restrictions

+The Arab world distinguishes for the preeminence of religious-derived laws, particularly in family law.
+Although Islamic laws grants women property rights, they inherit less than men.
+Muslim family law reinforces the distinction between the public and private sphere of the family, particularly through male guardianship over spouses.

 To continue female empowerment in the Arabic-speaking world, young Arab women need role models.
 A lot of the times, these role models can be found through social media.
+Hayla Ghazal is a Syrian-Emirati vlogger who uses sketch-style comedic content to explore these topics.

 Some atheist, women's rights supporters, such as Egyptian activist Sherif Gaber, argue that most of the hostile attitudes towards women in Muslim male culture such as over-sexual/pure-virgin view of women, and hostile actions such as marriage to preteen girls, physical assault by male relatives, marital rape, infidelity by polygamy, sexual harassment or assault, and forced obedience to a Wali are due to Islam as a religion literally in accordance with its male-dominant spirit.
 This is apparent in Muslim majority countries.
 He compares in the west that women are more protected against violence, including sexual violence than in the Arab countries.
 This view is not popular in the Arab world as Muslims believe in Islamic sharia law as the non-negotiable word of their God, regardless of the moral dilemma of the Islamic religion and physical or psychological impact on women and children.